Stacking transmission spectra of different exoplanets: Realistic model transmission spectra

 Figure \ref{fig:sigma_rejection} shows the sigma rejection of a flat line as a function of the number of planets that are stacked.
 For a $10^{-4}$ bar cloud top pressure, a flat line can be rejected to $>5\sigma$ with nine planets if each planet has an uncertainty in its transmission spectrum of 2\,$\Delta R_t/H$, or with two planets if each has an uncertainty of 1\,$\Delta R_t/H$.
 For smaller uncertainties of 0.5 $\Delta R_t/H$, $\approx 10$\,ppm, a single planet would reject the flat line at $> 5 \sigma$ negating the need to stack.
 For a 10$^{-5}$ bar cloud top pressure, seven sub-Neptunes would need to be stacked to rule out a flat line to $>5\sigma$ if the uncertainty on each is 1\,$\Delta R_t/H$, while for a 10$^{-6}$ bar cloud top pressure, 38 planets would need to be stacked.
 Figure \ref{fig:sigma_rejection} also shows how many planets would need to be stacked for per-planet spectral uncertainties of 0.5 and 2\,$\Delta R_t/H$.
 We note that if sub-Neptunes have lower metallicities than the $1000\times$ solar considered in this test, fewer planets would need to be stacked even if they have low pressure cloud decks.

 To demonstrate the utility of stacking \textit{different} sub-Neptunes, we apply the findings above to show a stacked sub-Neptune spectrum in Figure \ref{fig:stacked_sub_Neptune_spectrum}.
 Here, we stack seven randomly generated sub-Neptune spectra each with a cloud deck at $10^{-5}$ bar and a per-spectrum uncertainty of 1\,$\Delta R_t/H$, since we showed in Figure \ref{fig:sigma_rejection} that this would allow a flat line to be rejected to $>5\sigma$.
 We also include the effects of random noise.
 We draw the planets' temperatures at random between 450--950\,K, since we showed a 500\,K range is appropriate for $\Delta R_t/H = 1$ in Figure \ref{fig:5_planet_grid_sub-Neptunes}.
 In Figure \ref{fig:stacked_sub_Neptune_spectrum}, the seven planet stacked spectrum reveals a significant CO$_2$ absorption feature that is able to rule out the flat line to $6.5\sigma$.
 Furthermore, the RMS of the difference between the geometric mean abundance spectrum and the stacked spectrum is $< 1\sigma$.
 Thus, Figure \ref{fig:stacked_sub_Neptune_spectrum} is an example of where stacking \textit{different} sub-Neptunes is both appropriate and beneficial to making an atmospheric detection in the presence of low pressure clouds ($10^{-5}$ bar) and a high metallicity atmosphere ($1000 \times$ solar).
-Therefore, we suspect that stacking sub-Neptune spectra will provide additional constraints on the high-altitude aerosol/high metallicity degeneracy.